Carlosrincong/GCP-Cloud-Engineer/Observability (Stackdriver)/README.md

 You create a **snooze** to prevent *repeated notifications* from being sent for an **open incident**

 **Groups** provide a mechanism for *alerting on the behavior of a set of resources* instead of individual resources.

+#### Monitoring Console and alerting
+Create SLI then the SLO.
+For alerting create an alerting policy.
+After the SLO is created, it’s easy to monitor the SLI status, error budget, compliance, and alert status.

 ## Cloud Logging